 It’s important to see the process of improving the way we do business beyond just words on paper and distant, abstract, concepts.
 We all make an impact on the individuals, communities and environments that surround us in all their forms.
 What is important is our awareness of that impact and the mechanisms we put in place to track our influence, impact and results.

 How is your mission statement connected to all of this?
 Crafting a compelling mission statement is a process.
 I’ll focus on the word compelling because your goal must be to motivate both your target audience – your current and future customers and clients – and also the individuals who make your company what it is.
 Your employees also need to be motivated to realize the goals outlined by your mission statement.
 The first step in ensuring this happens is by getting them involved.

-You must ask the right questions of everyone involved in moving your company forward.
+Communicate with each individual involved in moving your company forward and ask the right questions.
 Obtain feedback from your fellow company members, directors, managers, leadership and also from your employees at all levels.

 Whether you’re writing your first mission statement or re-formulating your existing one, you can try this exercise:

 Write out answers to the following questions.
 Then, send a survey out asking the same questions of your team members.